Oak Street Health is now a part of CVS Health. Read More

 Medicare Part B

-Part B, which is known as medical insurance, and usually carries a monthly premium.
+Part B, also known as medical insurance, usually carries a monthly premium.
 Social Security will typically send you sign-up instructions at the beginning of your initial enrollment period, three months before the month of your 65th birthday.
-Consider Part B as outpatient insurance or medical insurance.

 • Doctor visits